-I have write and deliver training nationally and internationally, to both experienced and novice professionals with diverse training backgrounds, including psychologists, therapists, counsellors, carers, social workers, and also to those working with a faith based approach.
+I write and deliver training nationally and internationally, to both experienced and novice professionals with diverse training backgrounds, including psychologists, therapists, counsellors, carers, social workers, and also to those working with a faith based approach.
+Please use the details given on the Contact page for any enquiries.

 Endings – Last things First